-- An FMIA securities settlement facility should set up a secondary site with 14.7.3. sufficient resources, capabilities, and functionalities and appropriate staffing arrangements that would not be affected by a wide-scale disruption and would allow the secondary site to take over operations if needed.
-The secondary site should provide the level of critical services necessary to perform the functions consistent with the recovery\time objective and should be located at a geographical distance from the primary site that is sufficient to have a distinct risk profile.98 Depending on the FMI'ssecurities settlement facility's importance and level of interconnectedness, the need and possibilities for a third site could be considered, in particular to provide sufficient confidence that the FMI'ssecurities settlement facility's business\continuity objectives will be met in all scenarios.
+- 14.7.3.
+3.17.15.
+An FMIA securities settlement facility should set up a secondary site with sufficient resources, capabilities, and functionalities and appropriate staffing arrangements that would not be affected by a wide-scale disruption and would allow the secondary site to take over operations if needed.98 The secondary site should provide the level of critical services necessary to perform the functions consistent with the recovery time objective and should be located at a sufficient geographical distance from the primary site that is sufficient to haveit has a distinct risk profile.99 Depending on the FMI'ssecurities settlement facility's importance and level of interconnectedness, the need and possibilities for a third site could be considered, in particular to provide sufficient confidence that the FMI'ssecurities settlement facility's business continuity objectives will be met in all scenarios.
 An FMIA securities settlement facility should also consider alternative arrangements (for example, manual paper-based procedures) to allow for the processing of time-critical transactions in extreme circumstances.
-Both primary and secondary (and any additional) sites should have sufficient capacity to process volumes that at least double projected stress volumes.
-This redundant capacity should be sufficient to ensure that each site is able to operate continuously and independently even in extreme circumstances. - An FMI's A securities settlement facility's business-continuity plan should also 14.7.4. include clearly defined procedures for crisis and event management.
-The plan, for example, should address the need for rapid deployment of a multi-skilled crisis and event-management team as well as procedures to consult and inform participants, interdependent FMIs, the Reserve Bank and other relevant authorities, and others (such as service providers and, where relevant, the media) quickly.on a timely basis.
+Both primary and secondary (and any additional) sites should have sufficient capacity to process volumes that are at least double projected stress volumes.
+This redundant capacity should be sufficient to ensure that each site is able to operate continuously and independently even in extreme circumstances. - 14.7.4.
+3.17.16.
+An FMI's A securities settlement facility's business continuity plan should also include clearly defined procedures for crisis and event management.
+The plan, for example, should address the need for rapid deployment of a multi-skilled crisis and event management team as well as procedures to consult and inform participants, interdependent FMIs, the Reserve Bank and other relevant authorities, and others (such as service providers and, where relevant, the media) quickly.on a timely basis.
 Communication with regulators, supervisors, and overseers the Reserve Bank and other relevant authorities is critical in case of a major disruption to an FMI'sa securities settlement facility's operations or a wider market distress that affects the FMIsecurities settlement facility, particularly where relevant authorities might rely on data held by the FMIsecurities settlement facility may be critical for crisis management.
 Depending on the nature of the problem, communication channels with local civil authorities (for physical attacks or natural disasters) or computer experts (for software malfunctions or cyber-attacks) may also need to be activated.
-If an FMIIf a securities settlement facility has global importance or critical linkages to one or more interdependent FMIs, it should set up, test, and review appropriate cross-system or cross-border crisis-management arrangements. - 14.7.5.
+If an FMI a securities settlement facility has global importance or critical linkages to one or more interdependent FMIs, it should set up, test, and review appropriate cross-system or cross-border crisis -management arrangements. - 14.7.5.
 3.17.17.
-An FMI's A securities settlement facility's business-continuity plan and its associated arrangements should be subject to periodic review and testing.
+An FMI'sA securities settlement facility's business continuity plan and its associated arrangements should be subject to periodic review and testing.
 Tests should address various scenarios that simulate wide-scale disasters and intersiteinter-site switchovers.
-An
+An FMI'sA securities settlement facility's employees should be thoroughly trained to execute the business continuity plan and participants, critical service providers, and linked FMIs should be regularly involved in the testing and be provided with a general summary of the testing results.
+The FMIdegree of participant involvement in the testing should be appropriate to the nature and size of the business undertaken by individual participants (see SSF Standard 14.8).
+The securities settlement facility should also consider the need to participate in industry-wide tests.
+An FMIA securities settlement facility should make appropriate adjustments to its business continuity plans and associated arrangements based on the results of the testing exercises.